erikma/Stuff/README.md

 ### Test your Server
 Time to test the server.
 Let's power off the TP-Link and the Pi to simulate when you first turn them on in the car.

+1. Connect the TP-Link to the Raspberry Pi using a short ethernet cable.
 1. Power on TP-Link and Raspberry Pi
-1. Wait for the Pi to boot into the console, then run `runminecraft`
+1. Wait for the Pi to boot into the console, then run `./Stuff/runminecraft.sh`
 1. After about a minute the MineCraft server should become available on the wifi network.
 1. Connect a PC containing the same MineCraft version as the server to the TP-Link network (THECAR or similar).
 1. In MineCraft connect to the server at 192.168.0.50.
 You should be able to enter the world.